 Academic Policy and Curriculum

-The Program is a 12 month post-radiography, certificate program.
-Matriculating students must already be certified in radiography, RT(R), and hold at least an associate's degree from an accredited college or university.
+The UNC School of Radiation Therapy is a 12 month, post-radiography certificate program.
+Applicants are free to apply while still enrolled in a radiography program, however they must hold at least an associate's degree from an accredited college or university, and be certified in radiography, RT (R), by the time they enter the Radiation Therapy Program.
 The primary clinical component of the program takes place at The UNC Hospitals Department of Radiation Oncology in Chapel Hill, NC.
 External clinical rotation sites include Duke University in nearby Durham, NC, and Rex Healthcare, located in Raleigh, NC.

 The educational format includes both didactic sessions and clinical practicums.
 Students are expected to participate in clinical and research conferences, quality assurance, two and three dimensional external beam treatment planning, low and high dose rate brachytherapy, and clinical education.